Volvo 850: Motorsport

 Volvo joined forces with Tom Walkinshaw Racing (TWR) in 1994 to build an 850 Estate Super Touring Car to compete in the British Touring Car Championship (BTCC).
 Despite much criticism, the 850 Estate performed well, with a best qualifying placing of third and a best race finish of fifth.
 The 850 Estates were driven by Rickard Rydell and Jan Lammers and Volvo finished eighth in the Manufacturers' standings of the 1994 championship.
 For 1995, TWR built a Saloon version, with the switch from Estate to Saloon being made mainly due to changes in BTCC regulations regarding aerodynamic aids which effectively ended any chance of the Estate being competitive.
 With Rickard Rydell and Tim Harvey driving, the 850 Saloons qualified on pole position 12 times and won six races, with Volvo placing third in the Manufacturers Championship.
 In 1996, an improved 850 Saloon competed in the championship with Rickard Rydell and Kelvin Burt driving, achieving five race wins.
 Volvo again finishing third in the Manufacturers’ Championship.
 Volvo also competed in the Super Touring category with the 850 across Europe and in Australia in this era.

 In Australia Volvo Dealer Racing entered an 850 T-5 for Peter Brock and Tony Scott in the 1994 James Hardie 12 Hour production car race at Bathurst, finishing 25th.
-It entered the Australian Super Touring Championship with an estate version driven by Scott in 1995 and an 850 saloon by Brock in 1996 and Jim Richards in 1997.
+It entered the Australian Super Touring Championship with an estate version driven by Scott in 1995, a saloon version driven by Brock in 1996 and Jim Richards in 1997.
 Two cars were entered in the 1997 Bathurst 1000.